lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 ## Conda Virtual Environment

 This example shows how to start working with **conda** and virtual environment (with using module system).
-At first we use an interactive job and create a directory for the conda virtual
+At first, we use an interactive job and create a directory for the conda virtual
 environment:

 ```console